DIY 5 Oil Aromatherapy Toolkit for Artists

 Agarwood would be a good oil for creatives on the verge of burnout.

-Final Oil for Your Aromatherapy Toolkit for Artists: Buddha Wood
+Final Oil for Your Aromatherapy Toolkit for Artists and Writers: Buddha Wood

 Buddha wood is a delicious, sweet, nutty, relaxing, earthy oil from the Buddha shrub/tree of Australia where it’s still used today by indigenous people for its purported anti-inflammatory and anti-bacterial wound healing properties.